timmyjing/zombies/README.md

 - Researched how to make a 2D game using sprites

 ### Day 1:
 - Setup Node modules and configure Webpack.
-Get started with the entry file.
+Get started with the entry file. - DONE
-- Work on the game classes such as moving objects.
+- Work on the game classes such as moving objects. - DONE
-- Collision detection and zombie AI will be implemented.
+- Collision detection and zombie AI will be implemented. - DONE
-- Create the game grid.
+- Create the game grid. - DONE
-- Create the logic for zombies to randomly spawn on the screen.
+- Create the logic for zombies to randomly spawn on the screen. - DONE

 ### Day 2:
-- Learn how to implement sprites into Canvas in order to render animations.
+- Learn how to implement sprites into Canvas in order to render animations. - DONE
-- Gather sprites and create a sprite sheet for the game characters and animations.
+- Gather sprites and create a sprite sheet for the game characters and animations. - DONE
-- Create keyboard controls for the player.
+- Create keyboard controls for the player. - DONE

 ### Day 3:
-- Add sound effects using Web Audio API.
+- Add sound effects using Web Audio API. - DONE, did not need Web Audio API, used HTML audio tags
-- Make sure the game plays smoothly
+- Make sure the game plays smoothly - DONE

 ### Day 4:
-- Bug checks, game testing, and game balance.
+- Bug checks, game testing, and game balance. - DONE.
+Made the game reasonably difficult and removed any lingering console logs and etc.
-- Work on the HTML presentation for the project.
+- Work on the HTML presentation for the project. - DONE
-- Create game to start, reset and pause the game.
+- Create game to start, reset and pause the game. - DONE

 ## Bonuses
-- Narrowed field of view with fog of war in order to increase difficulty
+- Narrowed field of view with fog of war in order to increase difficulty - DONE
 - Special bosses such as big bugs
-- Limited resources such as ammunition in order to make the game more survival based
+- Limited resources such as ammunition in order to make the game more survival based - DONE
 - Barricades that can be built and repaired
 - Special weapons
 - Random events
-- Quests
+- Quests - Nah haha

+## Future Changes
+- New sprites for the powerups, didn't get a chance to implement due to a lack of time.
+- Couldn't get Canvas to render the custom font for the welcome screen

+## Comments
+- Project was written with ES5 syntax in order to better understand JavaScript as a language.